-Apophrenia can also be seen as a sign or beginning stages that are symptomatic of schizophrenia.
+Apophenia can also be seen as a sign of schizophrenia.
 Symptoms of schizophrenia often include delusions of thought and over-analyzing certain sensory input.
-For those experiencing schizophrenia, apophrenia occurs at an extreme level coupled with delusions, hallucinations, and even some paranoia.
+For those experiencing schizophrenia, apophenia occurs at an extreme level coupled with delusions, hallucinations, and even some paranoia.
 In schizophrenia, individuals experience stimuli and make “meaningful” connections between things that are unrelated.
-The presence of apophrenia can be a beginning symptom of schizophrenia, but it does not necessarily indicate someone is trending towards that particular diagnosis.
+While the presence of apophenia can be a symptom of schizophrenia, but it does not necessarily indicate someone is trending towards that particular diagnosis.